KellyCHI22/JavaScript30/13-Slide-in-on-Scroll/README.md

 ```
 ### 3. Easier way to detect visibility of an element: Intersection Observer API

-Ok, after all the math stuff above, now we have a very powerful and easy to use tool to detect visibility of an element, which is the **Intersection Observer API**.
+Ok, after all the math stuff above, now we have a very powerful and easy to use tool to detect visibility of an element, which is the **intersection observer API**.

 #### Simple usage
 To implement an observer, first we need to declare a new observer by using the **new** keyword.
 Then, for the first parameter, we can pass in a callback function which observes one or several entries.